Baseball's back: MLB sets 60-game sked, opens July 23 or 24 - WHIZ News

 Players are being given staggered reporting times over several days for intake screening.
 The time will be used for coronavirus testing ahead of the resumption of workouts, which were stopped March 12 due to the pandemic.

-Because of an uptick in infections in Florida and Arizona’s summer heat, 28 teams currently are leaning toward training in their regular-season ballparks.
+Because of an uptick in infections in Florida and Arizona, 28 teams currently are leaning toward training in their regular-season ballparks.
 Detroit remained partial to Lakeland, Florida, and Toronto was hoping to gain government permission to work out at Rogers Centre.

 Under terms of the deal the sides reached on March 26, which was to have been opening day, players would receive prorated portions of their salaries if the 60-game schedule is not cut short by the virus.
 Salaries originally totaled $4 billion, and the prorated portion of about 37% reduces pay to $1.48 billion.